-(Only available on campus)

 Students will take 15 credits from the following courses:

 ARTA 120 Introduction to Drawing (3)

 ARTA 121 Fundamentals of Design (3)

 ARTA 201 Comparative Anatomy and Figure Drawing (3)

 ARTA 312 3-D Design Methods (3)

 ARTA 320 Painting (3)

 ARTA 401 Advanced Drawing (3)

-The Major in Film and Television (BFA)
+The Major in Cinema-Television (B.A.)

-The faculty and staff for the BFA in Film and Television are committed not only to train students in how to make successful and inspiring media, but also to inspire students to risk and stretch their creative boundaries.
+The faculty and staff for the Cinema-Television major are committed not only to train students in how to make successful and inspiring media, but also to inspire students to risk and stretch their creative boundaries.
 The ultimate goal in creating media is to glorify God.

-Students in the Film and Television program are introduced to all aspects of film and television production, from developing story ideas, to shooting, to post-production.
+Students in the Cinema-Television major are introduced to all aspects of film and television production, from developing story ideas, to shooting, to post-production.
 The purpose of this major is to graduate qualified professionals able to compete in a rapidly changing and exciting field.
 Along with technological skills students are also equipped to succeed in various aspects of an industry in need of Christian leaders, willing to risk and change the world.

-Students majoring in Film and Television complete on campus sixty-nine (69) credits as follows:
+Students majoring in Cinema-Television complete on campus fifty-nine (59) credits as follows:

-Required Courses for the BFA in Film and Television (69 credits)
+Required Courses for the Major in Cinema-Television (57 credits)